cupnoodle/blog/_posts/2016-05-20-deploy-rails-passenger-rubyconf.markdown

 ## Step Two - Create a Sudo user

-First you have to login to your server as root, open up terminal and type <br> <code>ssh root@SERVER_IP_ADDRESS</code> <br> where SERVER_IP_ADDRESS is your server IP address.
+First you have to login to your server as root, open up terminal and type <br> <code>ssh root@SERVER_IP_ADDRESS</code> <br>Replace SERVER_IP_ADDRESS is your server IP address.
 You will be prompted to input password that is sent to you by email if you didn't specify ssh key during server creation.
 If it is your first time connecting to ther server, you will be prompted about host authenticity, choose allow/yes.
 You might be prompted to change the root password in this case too.

 Now we will create a user with sudo privilege and we will login as the user after this step.
 It is dangerous running command as root because root has the absolute power to do anything and you might damage the system using root if not careful.